BrechtKeppens/Devasc_Skills/README.md

 ### ● Task verification

 ## 7.2 YANG
-● Task preparation and implementation https://github.com/YangModels/yang/blob/main/vendor/cisco/xe/1693/ietf-interfaces.yang
+### ● Task preparation and implementation
-We are now gonna review the yang code on the following link `wget https://raw.githubusercontent.com/YangModels/yang/master/vendor/cisco/xe/1693/ietf-interfaces.yang` Use the command above to copy the yang file to your VM `pyang -f tree ietf-interfaces.yang`
+We are now gonna review the yang code on the following link: <br>
+https://github.com/YangModels/yang/blob/main/vendor/cisco/xe/1693/ietf-interfaces.yang
+Use this command to copy the yang file to your VM: <br>
+`wget https://raw.githubusercontent.com/YangModels/yang/master/vendor/cisco/xe/1693/ietf-interfaces.yang`

+`pyang -f tree ietf-interfaces.yang`
 Using this command we can view the yang code in the tree format, which is much more readable

-● Task troubleshooting
+### ● Task troubleshooting
+None needed
-● Task verification
+### ● Task verification

 ## 7.3 NETCONFIG
 ● Task preparation and implementation